 Most 3rd party systems have a simple agreement and don’t lock you into any contract.
 Or if they do, these contracts are usually month-to-month and aren’t restrictive.

-Another ease of entry when using third party payment processors are the general lack of transaction requirements.
-With some MSPs you have to be accepting a minimum amount of transactions per month (e.g. $5k per month), although transaction limits and floors are becoming antiquated and may be a sign of an MSP trying to take advantage of you.
+Another ease of entry when using third-party payment processors is the general lack of transaction requirements.
+With some MSPs, you have to be accepting a minimum amount of transactions per month (e.g. $5k per month), although transaction limits and floors are becoming antiquated and may be a sign of an MSP trying to take advantage of you.

 One of the biggest reasons why third-party payment processors get worse the bigger your business gets is transaction fees.
 These companies can charge up to 3%, which is much more than you’d pay on our preferred transaction method for growing businesses, interchange plus pricing.